re4ldev/arch-laptop/README.md

 If ssh is not running start the service.\
 **`# systemctl start sshd`**

+You can now connect via ssh to the live environment from another machine.

 ## 8. Live environment boot mode verification ##
 We need verify that we are actually booted in UEFI mode.
 If the following command is executed without error that means we run UEFI, similarly to the below output.\
 **`# mount | grep efi`**\